You are here

 • Raise public awareness and support for civic learning.
 Program Elements

-• The Civic Learning Initiative kicks off January 2017 with an initial summit for educators and legislators focusing on identifying civic learning obstacles and solutions to accomplish the goals.
+• The Civic Learning Initiative kicked off January 2017 with an initial summit for educators and legislators focusing on identifying civic learning obstacles and solutions to accomplish the goals.

 • The summits will result in increased collaboration with the Washington State Office of the Superintendent of Public Instruction and the creation of a public-private partnership.
 Also, iCivics – Washington, a state-specific version of the national online iCivics curriculum, will be launched.